Bghadie/TheGrandArchivist/README.md

-# TheGrandArchivist
+# TheGrandCinema
-The Grand Archivist is an open source book database that uses the Open Library API
+The Grand Cinea is an open source movie database.